 - improve accessibility by removing poorly-implemented newsletter forms (basically all of them)

-- improve user experience by removing annoying pop overs (which can also cause penalties if poorly implemented)
+- improve user experience by removing annoying pop overs or "intrusive interstitials" (which can also cause penalties if poorly implemented)

 - improve sign up rates by creating a "subscribe" button that is available 100% of the time on the page when they are ready to subscribe, not randomly somewhere in the content or via an intrusive popup when they're not ready